Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 ```

 The spell I've casted is called offum-by-oneum.
 I simply added 1 to ```mod->arch.core.plt_max_entries``` while initializing
-this structure, so the later check on won't hold:
+this structure, so the check later on won't detect any issues:
 ```
 if (WARN_ON(pltsec->plt_num_entries > pltsec->plt_max_entries))
                 return 0;
 ```

 After this I got the log from above.
 I compared it with the boot log of kernel from the guys that actually seem to know what are they doing - Ubuntu from Sunxi -
 and it looked good so far.
-Maybe excepct that their kernel does not crash as mine did.
+Maybe excepct that their driver did not crash in contrast to mine.
-Nevertheless I got some additional info about the crash.
-It can be spotted that there is something wrong with function ```wcn_bind_verify_calculate_verify_data```.
+Nevertheless I got some additional info about the crash in the log.
+And there, one can spot that, there is something wrong with function ```wcn_bind_verify_calculate_verify_data```.

 And if you are now thinking "Aha!
-I knew it from the very beginning" - of course you do, I literally told where the problem was in the title of the chapter.
+I knew it from the very beginning" - of course you did, I literally said where the problem was in the title of the chapter.
 But bear with me, that's still not the end of this joyride.

-After I had started to look for the CR symbol, I found out that, there is no match in the sources, only in the object files, which was weird.
+After I had started to look for the Challenge-Response symbol, I found out that, there is no match in the sources, only in the object files, which was weird.
-I got more suspicious, so I tracked the origin of this object file holding the symbol.
+I got more suspicious, so I tracked the origin of the object file holding the symbol.
-This led me to file: https://github.com/Doct2O/orangepi-zero3-mainline-linux-wifi/blob/main/linux-6.5.3/drivers/net/wireless/uwe5622/unisocwcn/platform/wcn_bind_helper.c
+This led me to the file: https://github.com/Doct2O/orangepi-zero3-mainline-linux-wifi/blob/main/linux-6.5.3/drivers/net/wireless/uwe5622/unisocwcn/platform/wcn_bind_helper.c

-If you are twisted as I am, you can imidietaly notice ```0x1f 0x8b``` bytes at the start of the arryas there.
-And a little bit further in the code the other array, holding what seems as prefixes for cross compilers.
+If you are twisted as I am, you can immediately notice ```0x1f 0x8b``` bytes at the start of the arrays there.
+And also the other array a little bit further in the code, holding what seems as prefixes for cross compilers.

 This was big "Aha!" moment for me.
-After which I immediately praised the technical idea behind that (except not in conventional way, let's say if back then, my words were ASCII characters, they would occupy values below 32).
+After which I instantly praised the technical idea behind that (except not in conventional way, let's say if back then, my words were ASCII characters, they would occupy values below 32).

 But what actually is going on here?

-Well the ```wcn_bind_helper.c``` is compiled for the host, as an executable during the build of kernel, and once built, it is run with the argument matching
+Well the ```wcn_bind_helper.c``` compiles as a host executable, sometime during the build of kernel.
+Once built, it is run with the argument matching the currently used cross-compiler.
-the currently used cross-compiler.
-Depending on the cross compiler the respective object file is saved as an tar.gz archive (gzip could be recognized by ```0x1f 0x8b``` magic at the begining of the arrays) and unpacked.
-After all those actions it is included into build as a normal, legit object file.
+Depending on the cross compiler the respective object file is saved as an tar.gz archive (gzip part could be recognized by ```0x1f 0x8b``` magic at the begining of the arrays) and unpacked.
+After all those actions it is included into driver build as a normal, legit, built from sources object file would.

-The problem is that, the object file may not be compatible with your particular cross compiler.
+The problem is that, such precompiled object file may not be compatible with your particular cross compiler.
 I managed to track down the toolchain used to build the object file -
 it was one of the Linaro variety.
-And I told to myself: "ah təˈmeɪtoʊ, təˈmɑːtəʊ, let's switch to the linaro one".
+And I told to myself: "ah təˈmeɪtoʊ, təˈmɑːtəʊ, let's switch to the Linaro one".

 After discovering that one cannot simply build Linux kernel with Linaro toolchain, and after hacking Linux sources in such a way, that you can, it turned out the module still crashes in the exact same way.
 Totally worth it.

-As a grown adult I did what every grown man would do and as a last struggle I had dumped the object file's executable sections as an aarch64 assembly and patched it, so now it compiles and links using regular gcc assembler.
+As a grown adult I did what every grown up would do, and as a last struggle I had dumped the object file's executable sections as an aarch64 assembly and patched it, so now it compiles and links using regular gcc assembler and linker.
-After adjusting the Makefile accordingly, the build worked and so the CR calculations.
+After adjusting the Makefile accordingly, the build worked and so the Challenge-Response calculations.

-If anyone is crazy enough to reverse-engineer the CR algorithm and implement it in more human language, here is example input and output data:
+If anyone is crazy enough to reverse-engineer the Challenge-Response algorithm and implement it in more human-like language, here is example input and output data:
 ```
 [   49.798923] WCN: marlin_bind_verify confuse data: 0xf71c8447f73048472ce84dba1253605a
 [   49.798938] WCN: marlin_bind_verify verify data:  0xa4eb5eda181e56a4c79873c0e84c8018